jj-gagnon/generative_sculpture/README.md

 #### Ways to attach base shapes
 - metal or wooden dowels with glue

-#### Structure integrity
+#### Structural integrity
 - Could theoretically use lighter / less stronger materials on the outside.
 Or in the less weight bearing parts.

-Need to think about what shape this whole thing is in.

-And depending on its size.
-Where it will be when done.

-Indoor sculpture vs outdoor.
+- Indoor sculpture vs outdoor.
 Weather resistant.

-Also if it's a bigger sculpture
-Make a way for it to disassemble
+- Also if it's a bigger sculpture make a way for it to disassemble

+#### Homogenous vs heterogenous style
-This whole time I was picturing a sort of homogenous structure or pattern.
+- This whole time I was picturing a sort of homogenous structure or pattern.
 But the algorithm could change.
 Like it's straight lines brutal at the start and becomes organic